 Infographics are gaining massive popularity these days.
 What started as simple ways of teaching important stuff to school kids are now in the mainstream new media thereby attracting a lot of new readers to various blogs and website.
 What makes infographics so appealing is the fact that you can browse through a great deal of information that is explained not with traditional black and white text but colorful photos, graphics etc. Some of the most popular social media sites like Mashable are well known for their implementation of such images in a wide range of their articles.
 Now let’s come straight to the point.
-If you are a webmaster or you ever wanted to create a stunning infographic that will boost the readership of your site then I am going to tell you everything you need to know.
+If you are a webmaster or you ever wanted to create a stunning infographic that will boost the readership of your site, then grab your best headphones or some good earbuds, turn up the music, and then I am going to tell you everything you need to know.

 If you are like me who wants to enjoy the credit of a great infographic without doing much work then you are in the right place because in the second general way of creating these graphics I am going to show you the top 5 website for generating a pre-programmed graphic based on your custom statistics and information.
 A major disadvantage in this type of infographic is that the styling and design is not unique as the content only differs from user to user.
 Anyways, if you are still planning to chop in some graphics for your site then, below are the top 5 Infographic Generation Sites